 NANB offers members many ways to become involved with the work of the Association.

-NANB members are invited to write to the President, Executive Director, and/or contribute their research and ideas to the Association’s journal, Info Nursing.
+NANB members are invited to write to the President and/or Executive Director.

-Through NANB and its chapters, nurses have been making their voices heard at all levels on issues such as health care reform, future nursing education and quality of work life.
+Through NANB, nurses have been making their voices heard at all levels on issues such as health care reform, future nursing education and quality of work life.
 Nurses have successfully brought about changes in these and other important areas.
 You too could play a key role in these changing times, as an elected NANB Director.